kreatolinux/chkupd/README.md

 # chkupd
 Checks Arch Linux repositories to see if packages are uptodate or not.
-Is not really stable but works for some simple packages.

 # Dependencies
 * jq
 * curl

 # Installation
 Add it onto `$PATH` or execute directly.
-Nyaa package will be available soon.
+Nyaa package is also available for you to install.

 # License
 Copyright (C) 2022 Kreato